daniel3735928559/guppy/doc/symbols.md

     `x` and the second `y`, but will render as `(x+1)^{y+2}` if the first component is `x+1` and the second `y+2`.

-  * `size`: If `size` is `"s"`, then when rendering to LaTeX, anything in this component will be rendered using its `small_latex` output mode if available.
-For example, an exponent has `"small":[0,"s"]`, so the second component (the thing in the exponent) is marked as being small.
+  * `small`: If `small` is `"yes"`, then when rendering to LaTeX, anything in this component (or any descendant) will be rendered using its `small_latex` output mode if available.
+For example, the exponent symbol has `attrs[1] = {"small":"yes",...}`, so the second component (the thing in the exponent) is marked as being small.
 Thus, for instance, fractions and integrals (to name two) that appear inside that exponent will not render at their normal, large size.